Kyrgyzstan: Soviet Kyrgyzstan

 According to the last Soviet census in 1989, ethnic Kyrgyz made up only 22% of the residents of the northern city of Frunze (now Bishkek), while more than 60% were Russians, Ukrainians, and people from other Slavic nations.
-Nearly 10% of the capital's population were Jewish (a rather unique fact, for almost any place in the Soviet Union, except the Jewish Autonomous Oblast).
+Nearly 10% of the capital's population were Jewish (very unusual in the Soviet Union, the Jewish Autonomous Oblast being an exception).

 In June 1990, ethnic tensions between Uzbeks and Kyrgyz surfaced in the Osh Region (southern Kyrgyzstan), where Uzbeks form a minority of the population.
 The tensions between Kyrgyzs and Uzbeks in Osis led to 186 deaths.
 Attempts to appropriate Uzbek collective farms for housing development triggered the Osh Riots.
 A state of emergency and curfew were introduced and Askar Akayev, the youngest of five sons born into a family of collective farm workers (in northern Kyrgyzstan), was elected president in October of that same year.
 By then, the Kyrgyzstan Democratic Movement (KDM) had developed into a significant political force with support in Parliament.
 On 15 December 1990, the Supreme Soviet voted to change the republic's name to the Republic of Kyrgyzstan.
 The following January, Akayev introduced new government structures and appointed a new cabinet composed mainly of younger, reform-oriented politicians.
 In February 1991, the name of the capital, Frunze, was changed back to its pre-revolutionary name of Bishkek.